 Why a specialist

-Serra connects you with tax strategists who handle large equity compensation positions for California executives — including ISOs, NQSOs, RSUs, and restricted stock.
+Serra connects you with tax strategists who regularly handle large equity compensation positions for California executives — including complex coordination across ISOs, NQSOs, RSUs, and restricted stock.

 Related strategy High-income equity compensation years often qualify for Financing Deductions — a separate strategy that generates a large current-year charitable deduction and produces a net positive cash position.
 See Financing Deductions →